A Metropolis-class sampler for targets with non-convex support: Implementation and extensions

 In addition to Assumptions \ref{ass:qSRW}--\ref{ass:FiniteSkipping}, to ensure that the SLLN holds (Theorem \ref{thm:ergodic}) we require $\MH(\pi,q)$ to be $\pi$-irreducible.
 This holds, for example, when $\pi$ is continuous and bounded and $q$ is everywhere positive.
-It also holds if the interior of $\K$ is (non-empty) connected and there exist $\delta,\epsilon>0$ such that $q(x)>\epsilon>0$ whenever $|x|<\delta$ (see \cite[Section~2.3.2]{tierney}).
+More generally, $\MH(\pi,q)$ is also irreducible if the interior of $\K$ is (non-empty) connected and there exist $\delta,\epsilon>0$ such that $q(x)>\epsilon>0$ whenever $\|x\|<\delta$ (see \cite[Section~2.3.2]{tierney}).

+Since skipping can be seen as a way of endowing RWM with an improved ability to cross regions of zero density, a minimal approach would be to tune $q$ as if it were to be employed in the RWM algorithm, for example achieving an acceptance ratio around $25\%$ when $q$ is employed in RWM.
+However we have observed empirically that a lower acceptance ratio, for example 15\%, may further stimulate skipping.

-\subsubsection{Computational aspects.}
+\subsubsection{Computational aspects}

 For sampling of the i.i.d.~radial increments $R_1,R_2,\dots$, it is desirable to choose $q$ such that samples may be drawn efficiently from